Dillon-Duncan/ST10079970_OPSC_ICE_TASK_4/README.md

     - Create a new project (or use an existing one).
     - Enable the **Google Places API** and **Google Maps SDK**.
     - Generate an API Key under **APIs & Services** > **Credentials**.
-    - Restrict the API key to only be used by your Android app, using your app's package name and SHA-1 fingerprint.

 3. **Add API Key to the App**:
     - Open the file `MainActivity.kt`.